hrszpuk/HFPE/README.md

-# Hyperfight Config Editor (HFCE)
+# Hyperfight Palette Editor (HFPE)
-This is a piece of software written in the Godot Engine (Using GDscript) to eidt the hyperfight config files.
+This is a piece of software written in the Godot Engine (Using GDscript) to edit hyperfight palette files.